 Most private tree issues are a private civil matter.
 If your neighbor's tree is dead or impacting your property, contact your neighbor.
 If you believe the tree is causing a dangerous situation in the public right of way, call the City’s Neighborhood Preservation unit at 408-730-7610.

-To request the free planting of a new street tree in front of your home, you will need to download and fill out a Street Tree Planting Agreement and Request Form.
+Street tree planted in public right-of-way: The City will plant a new street tree in front of your home in the public right-of-way.
+Submit a Street Tree Planting Agreement and Request Form.

 Residents can prune low-growing limbs or brush on street trees from the ground using non-power hand tools to raise limbs less than 1-inch in diameter without obtaining a tree work permit.
 Any other type of pruning requires a street tree work permit.